kontheocharis/identity-formal/notes/variations.md

 We can go back and forth between the styles using the pre-image and total space constructions.

+## Defining syntax in a glued category

+TODO

 ## Quantitative type theory (simplified)